For a map of participating galleries, visit www.coconutgrove.com or call 305-461-5506.

 The Coconut Grove Arts Festival Gallery (339 Mayfair Street, Suite 128) Meme Ferre will showcase her paintings for another month in her exhibition titled “Raw Energy / Energía Cruda.”
 Ferre’s pieces combine colors of the Caribbean and the iconic mysticism of India.
 She will also conduct a live program titled “Art Attack” during the opening, where she will paint to music.

 The Jim Hunter Gallery (3390 Mary St. Suite 128) right next door will continue to feature Erika King’s retrospective collage collection, titled “Evolution of Spirit.”
 This exhibition displays iconic images of the Mona Lisa, Venus de Milo, Statue of Liberty, Native Americans, angels and even Marilyn Monroe, through the use of familiar fragments of sheet music, stamps and torn foreign currency.

 The Grove Gallery Walk begins at 7 p.m. and continues through 10 p.m.
 It is free and open to the public.
 Hors d’oeuvres and refreshments will be made available at selected galleries, while live music can be found at some locations.
 Art inspired events such as these are provided by partnering galleries and the Coconut Grove BID.
 The Coconut Grove BID exists to improve the quality and financial success of the Grove’s commercial core.
-It enhances Grove parking, lighting, sanitation, marketing, and safety, as well as supporting special events.Be sure to tell them Soul Of Miami sent you!
+It enhances Grove parking, lighting, sanitation, marketing, and safety, as well as supporting special events.If you love Soul Of Miami, please consider leaving a testimonial.